Our Aeronautics, Aircraft Systems and Jet Engine Short Courses.

 - Systems case study/group design project

-Practical Aeronautics offers one introductory and five advanced JET ENGINE courses:
+Practical Aeronautics offers two introductory and five advanced JET ENGINE courses:

 - Introduction to Jet Engines – A Practical Perspective (2.5 Days)